pauloromeira/postal-tracking-scraper/README.md

 # Postal Tracking Scraper
-A scraper that gathers tracking events from postal orders.
+A scraper that gathers tracking events from postal services.

 ### Currently Suported Carriers